From the Newscenter...

 Mon, 24 Apr 2017

-Dedicated during Meliora Weekend last fall, Wegmans Hall will open for researchers this year.
-The building is home to the Goergen Institute for Data Science, a University-wide center that helps to advance the University’s research strengths in machine learning, artificial intelligence, biostatistics, and biomedical research.
+Dedicated during Meliora Weekend last fall, Wegmans Hall will open for researchers this year and will become the home to the Goergen Institute for Data Science.

 Fri, 21 Apr 2017